microsoft/lisa/CONTRIBUTING.md

   such as `id_`.
 * Always use `self` for the first argument to instance methods.
 * Always use `cls` for the first argument to class methods.
-* Use one leading underscore only for non-public methods and instance variables, such as `_data`.
+* One leading underscore like `_data` is for non-public methods and instance variables.
+And it can be used by sub-classes.
+If it won't be used in sub-classes, use like `__data`.
+* If there is a pair of `get_x` and `set_x` methods, they should instead be a proper property, which is easy to do with the built-in `@property` decorator.
 * Constants should be `CAPITALIZED_SNAKE_CASE`.
 * When importing a function, try to avoid renaming it with `import as` because it introduces cognitive overhead to track yet another name.